 In order to maximize the fuels reduction work planned for private land, it would be desirable for complementary projects to take place on adjacent federal and state managed lands in and adjacent to the CWPP planning area.
-BLM and USFS coordination with the existing plan and through a series of plan updates will ensure that these complementary projects are coordinated.
+USFSBLM and BLMUSFS coordination with the existing plan and through a series of plan updates will ensure that these complementary projects are coordinated.
 The CWPP is also recognized as the instrument necessary to organize and educate the public to further encourage and suggest design of such future projects.

 Within the Nevada County CWPP, there are existing and planned BLM/Forest Service projects that include pre-commercial thinning, commercial thinning, pruning, piling, burning, and under burning treatments.
 The development of this document will facilitate the identification of areas to be included in the Community Hazard Reduction Priorities (CHRP) and the Mitigation Action Plan.
 The CHRP and Mitigation Action Plan will meet the objectives of landscape fuels reduction and discontinuity in the pattern of fuels in the proximity of Nevada County's WUI.
+In the future, the CWPP updates will continuously review potential landscape fuels treatments in order to maintain a 5 and 10 year Action Plan.

-Efforts will continue to be made to cooperate in projects that maximize the benefits of landscape fuels reduction involving other public and private entities, and as outlined within the CWPP Mitigation Action Plan, and may be considered for inclusion in the USFS-Tahoe National Forest 5-year Action Plan and Forest Plan Revision process as it is amended in the future.
+Efforts will continue to be made to cooperate in projects that maximize the benefits of landscape fuels reduction involving other public and private entities, and as outlined within the CWPP Mitigation Action Plan, and may be considered for inclusion in